 - Establishes deep root systems- do we have the room?

 - Usually planted in large quantities/ requires large surface area.

 Potatoes grow better in cooler climates and out of direct sunlight.
-They thrive in well drained, but consistently moist soil.
+They thrive in well-drained, but consistently moist soil.
 Potatoes plants prefer acidic soil and can be damaged by “Potato Scab” when soil pH is too basic.
-Maximum growing pH is 6.5, with careful observation to prevent Potato Scab.
+The maximum growing pH is 6.5, with careful observation to prevent Potato Scab.

 - Enjoy constant moisture that could easily be provided within the ElectrOasis.

-- Enjoy nitrogen rich soil, and usually not as the expense of the vegetables.
+- Enjoy nitrogen-rich soil, and usually not at the expense of the vegetables.

 - Relatively short roots (~24 inches)

 - Recommended to plant them 1 foot apart.

 - Require “hilling” as they mature to prevent sunburn.